Filing Information Notice 2025-2

 Section 103 of the Operating Procedure for the Filing and Approval of Product Filings (“Product Filing Rule”).

-All Uniform Standards for adjustable individual life insurance policies: Individual Modified Single Premium Variable Life Insurance Policy Standards (IIPRC-L-06-I-1); Individual Flexible Premium Variable Adjustable Life Insurance Policy Standards (IIPRC-L-06-I); Individual Joint Last to Die Survivorship Flexible Premium Variable Adjustable Life Insurance Policy Standards (IIPRC-L-06-I-2); Individual Modified Single Premium Joint First to Die Variable Life Insurance Policy Standards (IIPRC-L-06-I-3); Individual Flexible Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I); Individual Joint Last to Die Survivorship Flexible Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I-2); Individual Modified Single Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I-1); and Individual Current Assumption Whole Life Insurance Policy Standards (IIPRC-L-07-I-5).
+All Uniform Standards for adjustable individual life insurance policies: Individual Flexible Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I); Individual Joint Last to Die Survivorship Flexible Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I-2); Individual Modified Single Premium Adjustable Life Insurance Policy Standards (IIPRC-L-09-I-1); and Individual Current Assumption Whole Life Insurance Policy Standards (IIPRC-L-07-I-5).

-The purpose of this Filing Information Notice is to explain the documentation required in prospective Compact filings to satisfy the requirement, as codified in the National Association of Insurance Commissioners (NAIC) Valuation Manual effective 1/1/2026 (specifically, Guidance Note to Section 3 of VM-02), that for policies where the cash surrender value is based on multiple sets of guaranteed interest rates, expense charges, and/or mortality, each set of guarantees must comply with nonforfeiture requirements.
+The purpose of this Filing Information Notice is to explain the documentation required in Compact filing submissions as of June 1, 2026 to address Guidance Note to Section 2 of VM-02 in the National Association of Insurance Commissioners (NAIC) Valuation Manual effective 01/01/2026 (Guidance Note), that for policies where the cash surrender value is based on multiple sets of guaranteed interest rates, expense charges, and/or mortality, each set of guarantees must comply with nonforfeiture requirements.

-The Compact has Uniform Standards covering individual life insurance policies, including Uniform Standards for adjustable life insurance products, commonly referred to as universal life insurance (UL), inclusive of variable universal life insurance (VUL).
-Recent amendments to the NAIC Valuation Manual state that for policies where the cash surrender value is based on multiple sets of guaranteed interest rates, expense charges, and/or mortality, each set of guarantees must comply with nonforfeiture requirements.
+The Compact has Uniform Standards covering individual life insurance policies, including Uniform Standards for adjustable life insurance products, commonly referred to as universal life insurance (UL).
+The Guidance Note states that for policies where the cash surrender value is based on multiple sets of guaranteed interest rates, expense charges, and/or mortality, each set of guarantees must comply with nonforfeiture requirements.
 As the NAIC Life Actuarial (A) Task Force minutes from its discussion and adoption of the Guidance Note on May 8, 2025, reflect, the Guidance Note provides clarity to the existing nonforfeiture requirements for products with multiple sets of guarantees.

 - Documentation that certifies nonforfeiture compliance for each set of guarantees shall include at a minimum.